 This article was last updated on November 2017

-Update: November 2, 2015: You Can Use The Form Below To Get Actual Updated Price Estimates For 2016 – Your Contact Information Is Confidential
+Update: You Can Use the Form Below To Get Actual Updated Price Estimates For 2017 – Your Contact Information Is Confidential

 Obamacare Costs In 2018 - Reasons for the Sudden Spike

 Premium rates typically increase each year due to a number of factors, including inflation and enrollee participation.
-The problem for many insurers over the past two years of Obamacare has been figuring out just how much health care new enrollees would use.
+The problem for many insurers over the past three years of Obamacare has been figuring out just how much health care new enrollees would use.
 With little data available, some insurers may have undercut initial pricing.

 It turns out that people who sign up for health insurance on a marketplace typically use more medical services than people with job-based insurance plans according to one Blue Cross Blue Shield licensee.
 This may be because many marketplace enrollees had no health insurance before the ACA took effect.
 As a result, they’re seeking medical services for the first time and need greater care.
-An upswing in hospital visits, specialty prescriptions and trips to the emergency room also contributes to proposed price increases.
+An upswing in hospital visits, specialty prescriptions and trips to the emergency room also contributes to price increases.

 Insurance companies have to estimate each year what the cost of coverage will be from their end.
-In other words, they have to ask how much it will cost them to insure the beneficiary pool?
+In other words, they have to ask how much it will cost them to insure the beneficiary pool.
 Taking into account factors like health status, age, frequency of use and potential for future care, insurers must set rates that both cover their enrollees and generate a profit.
 Under the ACA, insurance companies have until June 1 of each year to submit proposed rate changes that top 10 percent.
 They submit their proposals to state or federal legislators for review.